Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing

 \subsubsection{Impact of the $b_{\Phi}(b)$ parametrization}

 The sensitivity of the angular power spectrum to $\fnl$ is entirely degenerate with the parameter $b_\Phi$, through the combination $b_\Phi \fnl$ in \eqreff{eq:Deltab_fnl}.
 In the previous section, we assumed the universality of the halo mass function, which allows a partial disentanglement of $\fnl$ from the LBG bias via the $b_\Phi(b)$ relation in \eqreff{eq:bphi_b1}.
 For most real tracers of large-scale structure, however, this universality does not hold, and the relation must account for a parameter $p_\Phi$ that encodes the tracer's merger history \citep{Slosar2008}, with $p_\Phi = 1$ corresponding to the universal case.
 The parameter $p_\Phi$ remains poorly constrained across tracer populations, and broad marginalization over it can degrade $\fnl$ estimates \citep{Barreira2020}.
 In the absence of reliable priors on $p_\Phi$, only the combination $b_\Phi \fnl$ can be constrained, although any nonzero detection of this product would still indicate the presence of local primordial non-Gaussianity.
-Besides the fiducial value $p_\Phi = 1$, we consider several alternative values inspired by \citet{Barreira2020}, namely $-1 < p_\Phi < 3$.
+Besides the fiducial value $p_\Phi = 1$, we consider several alternative values from 0.1 to 2.
+Using the bias prescription in \eqreff{eq:bias_lbg_w19} we get $\sigma(\fnl) = \{25, 31, 43, 62\}$ for $p_\Phi = \{0.2, 0.5, 1.5, 2\}$.
 We see that the accuracy on $\fnl$ can improve if the parameter $p$ is lower than unity—an aspect that can be further investigated using cosmological simulations.